Jwalamalini temple

 Shri Atishaya Kshetra Simhanagadde Jwala Malini Digambar Jain Temple or Atishaya Shri Kshetra Simhanagadde is a famous Jain temple in Narasimharajapura of Chikmagalur district in Karnataka.

 About temple

-This temple is considered one of the main Jain centres in Karnataka.
-The main temple is dedicated to the Goddess Jwalamalini.
-The temple houses an idol of Jwalamalini, preceding as guardian deity of the temple.
-The Jwalamalini idol is represented to be seated in Sukhasana posture with her eight hands carrying dāna, double arrow, chakra, trisula, pasa, flag, bowlet and kalasa.
-The Goddess is seated on a buffalo pedestal.
+The temple is considered one of the main Jain centres in Karnataka.
+The main temple is dedicated to the goddess Jwalamalini.
+Jwalamalini presides as the guardian deity of the temple.
+Jwalamalini is seated in Sukhasana posture with her eight hands carrying dāna, double arrow, chakra, trishula, pasha, flag, bowlet and kalasa.
+The goddess is seated on a buffalo pedestal.
 The pedestal has a three-line Kannada inscription.

 The temple belongs to the Vijayanagara period and forms part of the Yapaniya sect of Mula Sangha.
 The temple complex includes a Humcha Matha and is a site for one of the 11 surviving Bhattarak in Karnataka.
 The temple houses a depiction of Samavasarana in the main devi Pārśvanātha Basadi.

 The temple is famous for its chaturvidha (four-fold) dāna tradition.